serdardevops/devops-pipeline-examples/README.md

 Feel free to fork this repository and contribute by adding more `Jenkinsfile` examples!

 ---
-Created by Serdar | March 2025
+Created by Serdar Selçuk | March 2025